mkturner/java-quickstart/README.md

 The repository has these goals:
 - demonstrate familiarity with writing Java source code
 - demonstrate familiarity with using Eclipse to manage Java projects
-- demonstrate familiarity with using eGit within eclipse
+- demonstrate familiarity with using the [eGit](http://eclipse.org/egit/) plug-in within Eclipse

 ## Where to look.
 All source code will be located in the 'src' folder,